PowerLoom/docs/docs/Build-with-Powerloom/UniswapV2 Dashboard/Tour of the existing implementation/closer-inspection-of-the-snapshot-datasets.md

 Before you dive into this section, please make sure you take a look into the [Project Configuration Section](./fetching-higher-order-datapoints.md#project-configuration)
 :::

-In the last section, we learned how to get data from the protocol state contract and see it in JSON format through the IPFS Gateway.
+In the last section, we explored how to get data from the protocol state contract and see it in JSON format through the IPFS Gateway.
 Next, we're going to explore how trade data is processed in basic snapshots.

 Our Pooler system has several classes that handle the hard work of processing and ensuring the data is correct.
-One of these classes is `TradeVolumeProcessor`, located at [`snapshotter/modules/pooler/uniswapv2/trade_volume.py`](https://github.com/PowerLoom/pooler/blob/main/snapshotter/modules/pooler/uniswapv2/trade_volume.py).
-This class uses the `GenericProcessorSnapshot` structure found in [`pooler/utils/callback_helpers.py`](https://github.com/PowerLoom/pooler/blob/main/pooler/utils/callback_helpers.py).
+One of these classes is `TradeVolumeProcessor`, located in the **Snapshotter-compute** Repo (eth_uniswapv2 branch)[`snapshotter-computer/aggregate/single_uniswap_trade_volume_24h.py`](hhttps://github.com/PowerLoom/snapshotter-computes/blob/eth_uniswapv2/aggregate/single_uniswap_trade_volume_24h.py).
+This class uses the `GenericProcessorSnapshot` structure found in [`snapshotter/utils/callback_helpers.py`](https://github.com/PowerLoom/pooler/blob/main/snapshotter/utils/callback_helpers.py).

 If you are planning to write your own extraction logic, here are few quick concepts that are crucial: